hanruizhang/GWAS-eQTL-Colocalization/index.md

 [Zhang Lab@Columbia](https://hanruizhang.github.io/zhanglab/) by **Fang Li** [2019-08-01]

 ### 1. The purpose of GWAS-eQTL intergration
-* Is the my variant an eQTL?
+* Is my variant an eQTL?
 * Is the leading variant of the GWAS and eQTL signal the same?
 * Is my GWAS association of interest driven by an eQTL that may indiciate a functinal mechanism?